EC Regulation 261/2004 – EU Flight Compensation Regulation

-Under EU Regulation EC 261/2004, you may have the right to compensation or refund for flight delays, flight cancellations, and denied boarding due to overbooking.
+Under EC Regulation 261/2004, you may have the right to financial compensation or refund for longer flight delays, flight cancellations, and denied boarding due to overbooking.

-EU Regulation 261/2004 – Passenger Rights on Flight Delays Or Cancellations
+EC 261 Regulation – EU Air Passenger Rights for Flight Delays or Cancellations

-It doesn’t matter if you had different citizenship than the EU.
-Passengers outside of EU can even claim compensation under the EC 261 Regulation.
+It doesn’t matter if you have different citizenship than the EU.
+Passengers outside of the EU can even claim compensation under the EC 261 Regulation.

 You are eligible for compensation if …